rubyConsole/remote/CONTRIBUTING.md

 * Pull requests and issues should describing problems or code changes and musn't contain hate speech or inappropriate content
 * Describe the focus of an issue or pull request very detailed

-## Code Changes

-We are programming `remote` with `Ruby on Rails`.
-You musn't change the software environment or delete `Ruby on Rails` system files.

-## Security of files

-We use the `SHA512` protocol to save files on a server.
-Please generate a `SHA512` hash for as many variables as possible.
-We will check the code and correct if required some not `SHA512` hash generated variables and more.
-The variables value musn't contains `SHA512` hash generated values